danielgatis/search_in_files/README.rst

 This is a tool for search text in files.

-- It is smart enough to run in parallel on multi-core computers and run mode on single-core computers
+- It is smart enough to run in parallel on multi-core computers and run thread mode on single-core computers
 - Handles different types character encodings
 - Handles big files as well
 - It is fast ;)